danielq1985/si_expansion_public/README.md

 - Merge dataframes
 - Rank each zip group based on frequency and monetary vales
   - This was achieved splitting each group into quartiles and assigning a score
-  - Example: A zip with the highest dollar amount gets scored 1, being in the top quartile
+  - Example: A zip group with the highest total dollar amount gets scored 1, being in the top quartile
-- Assign label to each zip based on frequency and monetary values
+- Assign label to each zip based on frequency and monetary values ('Top', 'Mid', 'Low')
   - Example: Zip code A has rankings 1 frequency and 1 monetarty giving it a score total of 2 is labeled 'Top'
-  - Example: Zip code C has a ranking of 1 for freq and 2 for monetary giving it a score total of 3 labeled 'Mid'
-  -

-The CRM data used is from 2018-06-01-2021-09-28 dividing service calls by zip code

-The metrics we will use to find our top performing zips:
-- Frequency: How many times were we out to service?
-- Monetary : What was the total amount of money spent?

-How many zip codes are being serviced?

-Total frequencies for each zip code.
-Plot distribution.

-Total dollars spent for each zip code.
-Plot distribution

-Both dataframes were then mereged into 'df_f_m'

-Rank each zip based on Frequency and Monetary values.
-Assign score total.

-Label each zip based on rank.

-Assigning rank and labels to each zip code is useful in plotting findings.
+### Findings:

 ## Who are our top performers?